“My heart was killing me, but what killed me most was not seeing my babies. They had to be smuggled in to see me.”

 Will you please support the Irish Heart Foundation to make sure other women don’t risk everything for fear of making a fuss, like I nearly did?
 My advice to any woman who feels something is wrong is to take action and listen to your gut.
 Know the symptoms of heart problems.
 Knowledge is power.

-The Irish Heart Foundation teams give endless support in heart health by ensuring people in Ireland are aware of their risks, advising on healthy lifestyle and providing free heart checks.
+The Irish Heart Foundation teams give endless support in heart health by ensuring people in Ireland are aware of their risks, advising on healthy lifestyle and maintaining support groups for those affected by cardiovascular disease.
 But they need your help to do more.

 1 in 4 women in Ireland will die from cardiovascular disease?